chrishoermann/zod-prisma-types/packages/generator/Readme.md

 > default: `true`

-The generator adds default validators in certain use cases:
+In certain use cases the generator adds default validators:

 ```prisma
 model WithDefaultValidators {